 Entity Type: Applicant may be either a nonprofit organization, a for-profit organization, or a government agency; but in any case must be a legal entity registered with the State of Hawai'i.
+In other words, applicant must have an official business license.
+The winning contractor/s will also need to have a current Hawai'i State Certificate of Vendor Compliance.
+See Section 3.06 of this RFP for more information.

-In other words, you must have an official business license.
-The successful applicant shall be an independent contractor and shall furnish all management, supervision, labor, and any and all other services, as required by the HTA.
+The successful applicant shall be an independent contractor and shall furnish all management, supervision, labor, and any and all other services related to the project or event, as required by the HTA.